 The product of these two scores is then adjusted by a timing factor.
 The timing factor adjusts the raw free-ridership estimate downward for all or part of the savings that would have occurred without the program, but not until much later.
 By doing so, the program is given credit for accelerating the installation of energy-efficient equipment.
 For example, if the participant states that he or she would have installed equipment at the same time regardless of the program, the quantity-efficiency factor is not adjusted.
-However, if the participant states that, without the program, they would have completed the project more than six months later than they actually did, any free-ridership identified in the quantity-efficiency factor is adjusted downward.
+However, if the participant states that, without the program, they would have completed the project more than six months later than they actually did, any free-ridership identified in the quantity-efficiency factor is adjusted downward17.
 The degree of the adjustment depends on the program.
-As the equipment planning schedule for small businesses is likely shorter than the planning schedule for large businesses, small business programs receive a greater acceleration benefit.
-This reduced adjustment for small businesses reflects the increased effect the program has on the planning schedule.
+As the equipment planning schedule for small businesses reflects the increased effect the program has on the planning schedule.
 This adjustment is detailed in Table A-3 and visualized in Figure A-1.